dwjang/xyzhackathon/README.md

 XYZ display: https://xyz.here.com/viewer/?project_id=e9bdf580-a638-11e8-9721-59af634cacdd

 The geojson displays number of lanes as lines on the roads according to the Lane count.
 The pop up box contains all other information.
 The csv file contains Chicago vehicle crash data happened in July 2018 filtered by the given area.
+The clustering outputs are grouped by outline circles with different colors.
+Due to the number of space limit on XYZ dataset, only the first 5 clusters are shown.